This course will teach you how to photographically document visually observable evidence when conditions or situations are less than ideal.

 - Recording the trajectory of projectiles

-Crime scene technicians, newly assigned and seasoned detectives, investigations supervisors, medical examiner and coroner investigators, military investigative personnel
+Crime scene technicians, newly assigned and seasoned detectives, investigations supervisors, medical examiner and coroner investigators, military investigative personnel, and prosecuting attorneys

 It is recommended, but not required, that you have completed a basic photography course.

 - Your agency’s digital camera (capable of manual operation)

 - External flash which attaches to the camera’s “hot shoe”

 - Sync cord for flash to camera connection

 - Polarizing filter to fit your camera’s lens

 - Orange filter